-Update - Kentucky Donor Makes a Difference in Long Run for Haiti Families: 24-Hour Relay Fundraiser Set for Saturday in Fort Knox
+Kentucky Donor Makes a Difference in Long Run for Haiti Families

 COCONUT CREEK, Fla.
-(Sept.
-11, 2020) A Kentucky donor, driven by a desire to help destitute families in need of safe shelter in Haiti, will run in a daylong relay Saturday and raise funds to build a home for one of those families.
+(Aug.
+13, 2020) A Kentucky donor, driven by a desire to help destitute families in need of safe shelter in Haiti, is organizing a daylong relay in September and raising funds to build a home for one of those families.

-Tyler Kerr, of Fort Knox, Ky., came up with the idea after many other charitable events were canceled or postponed because of the COVID-19 pandemic.
+Tyler Kerr, of Fort Knox, Ky., came up with the idea after many local running races and other charitable events were canceled or postponed because of the COVID-19 pandemic.

 “I started to think what could we do to get back out there, give back and make a difference, even in these times,” said Kerr, 33, a husband and father of four boys and two girls.

-It's not the first time Kerr has put his body to the test to raise funds for Food For The Poor.
+It’s not the first time Kerr has put his body to the test to raise funds for the charity.

 In 2016, Kerr participated in the North Face Endurance Challenge 50 Kilometer Race at Bear Mountain State Park, N.Y.
 He raised funds to build two homes in Petite Rivière de l’Artibonite, Haiti, for displaced Haitian families who were living in refugee camps with no water and two latrines per 500 people.